Prayash-Das/Autonomous-Object-Sorting/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

+## Acknowledgments
+- Stevens Institute of Technology
+- Professor for ME 598-A: Introduction to Robotics
+- Course materials and MATLAB resources

 For more details, please refer to the [project report](./ME598A_GR2_Final_Project_report.pdf).